Quasistatic response for nonequilibrium processes: evaluating the Berry potential and curvature: Excesses and their response

 The reason has to do with the increasingly long relaxation time for large $U$: the dominant low-temperature state for $\cal E\leq 1$ and $U>2$ is $z$ and is difficult to reach from $w$.
 We discuss the more general scenario in Section \ref{section extended third law}.

-When $U<2$, smaller than the energy of the other states, and $\cal E < 1$, the dominant state becomes $u$, which influences the system’s response as evident in Fig~\ref{responsesA}(a) showing the response $R^A_U$ of the reactivity to changes in $U$.\\ Fig~\ref{responsesA}(b) shows that the driving $\mathcal{E}$ does not significantly affect the excess reactivity for large driving, since the corresponding response $R^A_\cal E$ becomes small. \end{example}
+When $U<2$, smaller than the energy of the other states, and $\cal E < 1$, the dominant state becomes state $u$, which influences the system’s response as evident in Fig~\ref{responsesA}(a) showing the response $R^A_U$ of the reactivity to changes in $U$.
+We included the equilibrium case $\cal E=0$ in Fig. \ref{responsesA}(a) showing that reactivities and dynamical activities obviously remain present in equilibrium and that real excesses after quasistatic perturbations can be treated in the same general way.\\ Fig~\ref{responsesA}(b) shows that the driving $\mathcal{E}$ does not significantly affect the excess reactivity for large driving, since the corresponding response $R^A_\cal E$ becomes small. \end{example}

 \begin{example}[Excess current] To illustrate how to calculate the excess current \eqref{jint}, consider the jump process on the graph in Fig.~\ref{twotriangles}, consisting of two triangles connected by bridges with transition rate~$\alpha$.
 On the left triangle, there is a counter-clockwise driving~$\mathcal{E}>0$.